 3 – Blackwater Rafting Waitomo Caves

 Now this really is a “classic Kiwi” adventure.
-Established in the mid 1980’s (I did my first trip there in 1988) it’s now seen as one of the top adventure things to do in New Zealand.
-It’ll be easier for you to see the video to get a sense of the adventure – but it’s safe, fun and an activity that’s probably unique to New Zealand.
-Be warned, you’ll get wet, but a shower and BBQ is provided after the tour.
+Established in the mid 1980’s (I did my first visit in 1988) it’s now seen as one of the top adventure things to do in New Zealand.
+It’ll be easier for you to see the video to get a sense of the adventure – but take it rom me, it’s safe and fun.
+Be warned, you will get wet, but a shower and BBQ is provided after the tour.
 The tour takes about 4 hours.
-All you need is swimwear and a towel and the fun is guaranteed.
+All you need is swimwear and a towel – the fun is guaranteed.

 4 – Orakei Korako Flight + Walking excursion

 The area between Rotorua and Taupo is the most geothermal active region in New Zealand.
 There are many “reserves” you can easily visit – Waiotapu, Waimangu, Te Puia etc. With Orakei Korako you can combine a scenic flight from Rotorua over the area (in a fixed wing aircraft).
-Plus a guided walk thru the volcanic wonderland.
-The big ‘plus’ is that you’ll get away from all the truckloads of tourists at the other reserves.
+Plus you can take a guided walk thru the volcanic wonderland.
+And the advantage? – you won’t have to put up with the truckloads of tourists at the other reserves.
 Have good walking shoes and a rain jacket (just in case).